San Miguel Corporation – Annual report – 31 December 2019

 The movements in investment property are as follows:

-The Group’s investment property includes land, land and leasehold improvements, buildings and related improvements and facilities leased out for its service stations which were reclassified from property, plant and equipment to reflect the usage of the assets (Note 14).
-The carrying amount and fair value of these assets as of December 31, 2017 amounted to P16,308 and P30,104, respectively.
+In 2018, the Group’s investment property includes land, leasehold improvements, buildings and related improvements and facilities leased out for its service stations which were reclassified from property, plant and equipment to reflect the usage of the assets (Note 13).

-The fair value of investment property amounting to P49,093 and P11,255 as of December 31, 2018 and 2017, respectively, has been categorized as Level 3 in the fair value hierarchy based on the inputs used in the valuation techniques (Note 4).
+The fair value of investment property amounting to P63,878 and P49,093 as at December 31, 2019 and 2018, respectively, has been categorized as Level 3 in the fair value hierarchy based on the inputs used in the valuation techniques (Note 4).

 The fair value of investment property was determined by external, independent property appraisers having appropriate recognized professional qualifications and recent experience in the location and category of the property being valued.
 The independent appraisers provide the fair value of the Group’s investment property on a regular basis.